Sterling Shepard: 2020

-During Week 2 against the Chicago Bears, Shepard left the game in the second quarter with a toe injury and did not return.
+During Week 2 against the Bears, Shepard left the game in the second quarter with a toe injury and did not return.
 On September 23, 2020, Shepard was placed on injured reserve with turf toe.
 He was activated on October 22, 2020.

-In Week 17 against the Dallas Cowboys, Shepard recorded eight catches for 112 yards and a touchdown and rushed for 24 yards and another touchdown during the 23–19 win.
+In Week 17 against the Cowboys, Shepard recorded eight catches for 112 yards and a touchdown and rushed for 24 yards and another touchdown during the 23–19 win.
 He finished the 2020 season with 66 receptions for 656 yards and three touchdowns in 12 games.

 2021

 In Week 1, Shepard finished the game with seven receptions for 113 yards and a touchdown in a 27–13 loss to the Denver Broncos.

-In Week 15, Shepard suffered a season-ending torn Achilles, in the Giants loss to the Dallas Cowboys.
+In Week 15, Shepard suffered a season-ending torn Achilles, in the Giants loss to the Cowboys.
 He was placed on injured reserve the next day.
 He finished the 2021 season with 36 receptions for 366 yards and one touchdown in seven games.

 2022

-In Week 3 against the Dallas Cowboys, Shepard tore his left ACL in the fourth quarter during the 16–23 loss.
-He was placed on injured reserve on September 28, 2022.
+In Week 3 against the Cowboys, Shepard tore his left ACL in the fourth quarter during the 16–23 loss.
+He was placed on injured reserve on September 28, 2022, ending his season after three games.

 2023

-On March 12, 2023, Shepard signed a one-year contract extension with the Giants.
+On March 12, 2023, Shepard signed a one-year contract with the Giants.
+In the 2023 season, he appeared in 15 games and started two.
+He finished with ten receptions for 57 yards and a touchdown, which came in Week 10 against Dallas.

+Tampa Bay Buccaneers

+2024

+On June 10, 2024, Shepard signed a one-year contract with the Tampa Bay Buccaneers.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on October 1.
+He finished the 2024 season with 32 receptions for 334 yards and one touchdown.

+2025

+On March 24, 2025, Shepard signed a one-year, $2.25 million contract extension with the Buccaneers.